bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 You can log those behaviours daily with your weight data and use machine learning to tease out the most important factors driving weight loss.

-Here I used the XGBoost algorithm to classify behaviours based on how they predict weight loss, ranking them by importance.
+Here I used the XGBoost algorithm to classify behaviours based on how they influence weight, ranking them by importance.
+Note that the ranking doesn't discriminate between weight gain or weight loss, it only cares about how strongly those behaviours predict change in weight.

 ![](/images/features.png)